garyherd/website-optimization/README.md

 so I just commented out everything but the data logging inside the function.

 ### Step 3: Measure:
 * Average scripting time to generate the last 10 frames: 0.013ms.
-That's a 1000x improvement
+That's a 1000x improvement. sad;flkasjdlfkajsd;lf